 Today’s Date

-The easiest way to generate the current date in Power Query is by using the DateTime.LocalNow function, which looks at the current date and time on your system.
+So how does that work?
+We start out by generating the current datetime value in Power Query by using the DateTime.LocalNow function.
+This operation looks at the current date and time on your system.

 = DateTime.LocalNow() // Returns the current local datetime value like